-We have a very active radio astronomy group within PandA.
+We have an active radio astronomy group within PandA.
 Faculty members Jayce Dowell, Ylva Pihlstrom, and Greg Taylor are all contributing to the Long Wavelength Array effort.
-Adjunct faculty Frank Schinzel (NRAO), Ken Obenberger (AFRL), Kevin Stovall (NRAO), and John Dickel are also involved.
+Adjunct faculty Frank Schinzel (NRAO), Kevin Stovall (SNL), and John Dickel are also involved.
 Students interested in radio astronomy and/or the LWA are encouraged to contact one of us.

 Here is a Movie of the CSO 1946+708 that we have been studying for some 16 years now.
 This movie shows the 8 GHz monitoring over the last 12 years.
 A paper describing the results is in the works.
 We have completed a VLBI survey called the VLBA Imaging and Polarimetry Survey (VIPS).
 The paper describing the survey and copious amounts of data for 1127 sources can be found on the VIPS web page.